-Richmond, Virginia’s NATIONAL THEATER located at 7th and East Broad Streets opened with much fanfare in 1923.
-It became part of the thriving downtown theater scene.
+Richmond, Virginia’s NATIONAL THEATER opened with much fanfare in 1923 and shortly became part of the thriving downtown theater scene.
 Touring vaudeville acts of the era performed on its stage and the screen was lit up with silent movies, accompanied by live music in the largest orchestra pit in the state.
 In its heyday, such local and national show-biz luminaries as Eddie Cantor and Orson Welles regularly looked over the footlights from the National’s stage.

 When Historic Richmond Foundation carpenters cleaned the interior, they uncovered a sealed nursery.
 Along the walls are lively, painted stencils of children dressed as jesters holding a string from which puppets dangle.

 Upon its reopening in 2008, The National has seen another chapter of its history unfold.
-The National has hosted concerts with Trey Anastasio, Widespread Panic, Alice Cooper, Alice in Chains, Willie Nelson, Elvis Costello, The Flaming Lips, Gregg Allman, Jason Mraz, Megadeth, Morrissey, Wilco, O.A.R., Pat Benatar, Bob Weir & Ratdog, The Smashing Pumpkins, The Black Crowes, and many more.
+The National has hosted concerts with Trey Anastasio, Widespread Panic, Alice Cooper, Alice in Chains, Willie Nelson, Elvis Costello, The Flaming Lips, Foo Fighters, Gregg Allman, Jason Mraz, Megadeth, The Avett Brothers, Morrissey, Wilco, Pat Benatar, Bob Weir & Ratdog, The Smashing Pumpkins, The Black Crowes, and many more.